helen-tong/kickstarter/README.md

 To compare apples to apples, I first ran my Gradient Boost model with the 26,779 scraped campaigns to see how they do.
 Then I added a new categorical feature for campaigns with mid-campaign comments as 1, those without as 0.
 Then I added an additional campaign length feature as the number of mid_campaign comments.
 Here are the accuracy results:

-**No added comment feature:** 80.5%
+No added comment feature: **80.5%**

-**With catorical mid-campaign comments as feature:** 81.5%
+With catorical mid-campaign comments as feature: **81.5%**

-**With mid-campaign comments and length of comments:** 81.2%
+With mid-campaign comments and length of comments: **81.2%**

-### LSTM on Sentiment Analysis
+#### LSTM on Sentiment Analysis

 I trained my LSTM model with 80,000 short phrases of Kickstarter comments.
-I split the data between training set and testing set, train a few models with different parameters, and the following parameters gave me the best result:
+I split the data between training set and testing set, trained a few models with various parameters, and the following parameters gave me the best result:

-Number of keywords: 150
+*Number of keywords: 200*
-Maxmium words per comment: 50
+*Maxmium words per comment: 80*
-Embedding Dimension: 100
+*Embedding Dimension: 100*
-Dropout = 0.2
+*Dropout = 0.2*

-Total of 5 layers with 1 embedding, 2 LSTM, 1 dropout and 1 dense.
+*Total of 5 layers with 1 embedding, 2 LSTM, 1 dropout and 1 dense.*
+*optimizer= adam*
+*loss = binary_crossentropy*

-Training accuracy: 78%
+Training accuracy: 86%
-Test accuracy: 70%
+Test accuracy: 78%

-With my LSTM model and sentiment analysis as an added feature, I was able to achieve 83.4% using Random Forest.
+With my LSTM model and sentiment analysis as an added feature, I was able to achieve **84.00%** using Random Forest.

 ## Conclusion

-To conclude, here are some of the suggestions for a successful campaign on Kickstarter:
+Here are some of the suggestions for a successful campaign on Kickstarter:
 - **Goal:** Have a reasonable funding goal.
 - **Staff Pick:** Staff pick campaigns get prime placement on the Kickstarter's website and they appear in Kickstarter's widely-distributed email.
 It would only make sense that being featured on "Projects We Love" by Kickstarter would help with meeting your project goal.
 - **Campaign Length:** Keep your campaign length to 30 days.

+Majority of the kickstarter comments are posted after the campaign has been funded.
+In addition to that, roughly 20% of those with mid-campaign comments have failed.
+Hence, adding just the feature of whether or not there were mid-campaign comments did not seem to give a large enough signal.
+However, combining the comment feature along with their sentiment analysis brings new insights on how the general public views of the campaigns.

 In conclusion, I am able to use machine learning to predict, with **83.4%** accurancy, whether a Kickstarter campaign would meet its funding goal within 60 days of its launch.

-Once I added the comment feature into my model, I was able to improve my model by approximately 3%.
-I believe I continue to tweek my model, and if I have more data points to work with, I will be able to provide a more prominant result on how sentiment analysis can impact a model.